The current active research projects include:

-1. Bioprinting of pancreatic organ for type-I diabetes
+1. Bioprinting of pancreatic organs for Type-I diabetes

-2. Vascular and vascularized tissue printing and angiogenesis
+2. Vascular and vascularized tissue bioprinting and angiogenesis

 4. Scaffold-free tissue printing

 5. Bioprinting of organ-a-chip models including cancer, pancreas and heart

 6. Development of new bioinks for advanced tissue bioprinting

 8. Understanding physics of bioprinting processes

 9. Bioprinting tumor models for immune-cancer cell interactions

 Dr. Ozbolat is a Hartz Family Associate Professor of Engineering Science and Mechanics Department, Biomedical Engineering Department, and Neurosurgery Department, and a faculty member of the Huck Institutes of the Life Sciences, Materials Research Institute, Center for Neural Engineering, Center for Innovative Materials Processing through Direct Digital Deposition, and Center for Research on Advanced Fiber Technologies at the Penn State University.
 Previously, he was a faculty member of The University of Iowa, Iowa City, IA and spearheaded the Advanced Manufacturing Technology Group and the Biomanufacturing Laboratory.
 He received his Ph.D. in tissue engineering from the University at Buffalo (SUNY) in Buffalo, New York, and dual B.S. degrees in Mechanical Engineering and in Industrial Engineering from Middle East Technical University, Ankara, Turkey.